maswiebe/maswiebe.github.io/_posts/2024-02-04-measles_lit.md

 WA has highest share ever-infected and the lowest mortality, while AR has the lowest share ever-infected and the highest mortality.
 Also, if incidence is a proxy for disease severity, then it should be correlated with worse health outcomes.

-Chuard et al. also makes a few odd choices in research design.
+Chuard et al. also make a few odd choices in research design.
 Like Atwood, they don't run an event study to test for pre- or post-trends.
 They say (footnote 5) that they calculate birthyear using age and survey year, even though IPUMS has a birthyear variable.
 They also aggregate the data to the state-of-birth X year-of-birth X age level, instead of using the micro data and clustering standard errors.